 Finally, we're starting to see the light at the end of one very long, dark tunnel.
 After more than a year of N95s, testing, speculation, fear, incalculable loss, vaccinations, and ever-changing local regulations amid the COVID-19 pandemic, we're finally approaching something resembling normalcy.
-With 59% of American adults already at least half-inoculated and studies confirming vaccine efficacy against the spread of coronavirus, the CDC announced on May 14 that fully-vaccinated peoples can now congregate mask-free indoors where permitted.
+With 59% of American adults at least half-inoculated and studies confirming vaccine efficacy against the spread of coronavirus, the CDC announced on May 14 that fully-vaccinated people could congregate mask-free indoors where permitted.
 Enter: Cave Syndrome.

 What Is "Cave Syndrome"?

 On its face, all this progress should be a great thing.
 But a year of isolation and trauma have ignited new anxieties (and in many cases stoked existing ones) about how to return to normal.
 According to the American Psychological Association, 49% of all adults polled report feeling uneasy about returning to public society—and 48% of vaccinated adults agree.
 Dubbed "Cave Syndrome," the anxiety might have different individual triggers, but it's all undoubtedly a trauma response to one of the most tumultuous years in recent history.

 Cave syndrome affects people who are uneasy about post-pandemic life and reluctant to leave isolation after more than a year of shelter-in-place orders due to the COVID-19 pandemic.